EchoMAV/EchoTherm-Daemon/README.md

 The user interacts with the daemon using the `echotherm` application, which communicates using a socket on port 9182.

-An example `echotherm` command to set the Color Palette to Black Hot and the Shutter Mode to Auto:
+Below is an example `echotherm` command to set the Color Palette to Black Hot and the Shutter Mode to Auto:
 ```
 echotherm --colorPalette 1 --shutterMode 0
 ```
 #### echotherm Allowed options
 ```
   --help                    Produce this message